HadoukenIO/layouts-service/README.md

    - Dropping a window ontop of another window will create tabbed windows with a tabstrip on top
    - Tabs can be reorder and renamed.
    - Minimize / maximize / restore / close on the tabstrip affects the whole tabgroup (tabstrip and tabbed windows)
-   - Customers can provide their own tabstrip - simply by hosting a templated html, initiated on application startup
+   - Application developers can provide their own tabstrip - simply by hosting a templated html, initiated on application startup
-   - The service comes with a win10 like default tabstrip if no custom tabstrip is defined
+   - The service comes with a win10 like default tabstrip that will used if no custom tabstrip is defined
 - Save and restore
-   - The service has API's for getting and restoring a layout
+   - The service has APIs for getting and restoring layouts
-   - The provided demo showcases how a layout manager application could use the API's to manage layouts
+   - The provided demo showcases how a layout manager application could use the APIs to manage layouts
 - APIs
    - API available to undock, ungroup, tab / untab , save / restore a layout or opt-out of tabbing and snapping.
 - Hosting
    - The lastest production version OpenFin Layouts will by default be served from OpenFin's CDN
-   - For testing / dev purposes, a customers can specify an absolute version/location of a the service by providing the full URL in the services section of the app manifest (se getting started below)
+   - For testing / dev purposes, a customers can specify an absolute version/location of a the service by providing the full URL in the services section of the app manifest (se Manifest declaration below)
-   - RVM  >= 4.4.2.19 (alpha - http://cdn.openfin.co/release/rvm-alpha/4.4.2.19) allow you to specify service location/version in the DesktopOwnerSettings (https://openfin.co/documentation/group-policy/#DesktopOwnerSettings)

 ### Run Locally
 - Windows support only.